lfovia/fMRI-NR-VQA/README.md

 The fMRI data-set can be downloaded from  https://crcns.org/data-sets/vc/vim-2.

-Data processing steps:
+# Data processing steps:

-   Split the training and test videos into segments and then extract the frames of these segments using "video_preprocessing.m".
+ 1. Split the training and test videos into segments and then extract the frames of these segments using "video_preprocessing.m".

-   The ground truth fMRI data can be processed using  "fmri_data_processing.m".
+ 2. The ground truth fMRI data can be processed using  "fmri_data_processing.m".

-   Features are extracted using "AlexNet_feature_extraction.py".
+ 3. Features are extracted using "AlexNet_feature_extraction.py".

-   These features are processed for dimensionality reduction using "AlexNet_feature_processing_encoding.m".
+ 4. These features are processed for dimensionality reduction using "AlexNet_feature_processing_encoding.m".
+The svd matrices computed over the vim-2 dataset are used for the dimensionality reduction of the features of all the other datasets.
+The precomputed svd matrices can be downloaded from [here](https://drive.google.com/drive/folders/1ze305Xzd-0Db-H6-_N6n_V3QdXor9i9v?usp=sharing).

-   Using these dimensionality reduced features encode the voxel for all the three subjects using "encode.m".
+ 5. Using these dimensionality reduced features, encode the voxel models for all the three subjects using "encode.m".
+Our pretrained voxel models on Vim-2 dataset can be downloaded from our [drive](https://drive.google.com/drive/folders/10oloKHJSG9qHazv1Gr78S4kzmG_V-4vh?usp=sharing).

-   You can predict the voxel responses of new videos using "predict_response.m".
+ 6. You can predict the voxel responses of new videos using "predict_response.m".

-   The NIQE scores can be computed using the official release which is included here.
+ 7. The NIQE scores can be computed using the official release which is included here.

-   The Spatial index and Temporal index of a video can be computed using "SITI.m".
+ 8. The Spatial index and Temporal index of a video can be computed using "SITI.m".

-   Compute the temporal curvature features with "curvature.m" and "curvature_16roi.m".
+ 9. Compute the temporal curvature features with "curvature.m" and "curvature_16roi.m".

-   Find the quality sore and its correlation with mos uaing "fMRI_NR_VQA.m".
+ 10. Find the quality sore and its correlation with mos uaing "fMRI_NR_VQA.m".